Philosophy

 We are at a very exciting time in neuroscience, with newly developed techniques and methodologies continually improving our access to ongoing neural processes.
 That said, with the increasing size of data sets and accelerating number of research publications, it often appears as if we have more data than insight.
 This has been especially confounding due a lack of reproducibility in the biomedical sciences.

-To counter these trends, our lab strives for original, rigorous, and high impact research - with a strong emphasis on quality over quantity (I use the word impact in its original sense, not to refer to journal rankings).
-In that regard, I would much rather see a lab member spend several years making substantial headway into an important research problem than publish a large number of lesser quality papers.
+To counter these trends, our lab strives for original, rigorous, and high impact research (I use the word impact in its original sense, not to refer to journal rankings) - with a strong emphasis on quality over quantity.
+In this regard, I would much rather see a lab member spend several years making substantial headway into an important research problem than publish a large number of lesser quality papers.

 Working Together